polkadot-js/docs/docs/extension/cookbook.md

 ## Get all extensions accounts

 A dapp will not be aware whether or not the user has the extension installed on their browser until the `web3Enable` function is called.
 Calling this function returns the amount of extensions installed and for which the user has accepted to share their accounts.
+Using `web3Accounts`, you can then retrieve the visible accounts.
+See [below for `web3AccountsSubscribe`](#subscription-to-extensions-accounts) usage.

 ```javascript
 import { web3Accounts, web3Enable } from '@polkadot/extension-dapp';